NiranjanVedhachalam/Mean-and-Variance/README.md

+NAME: NIRANJAN V

+REG NO: 212224110042

-#  Mean and variance of a discrete  distribution
+#  EX - 01 Mean and variance of a discrete  distribution

 # Aim :